en0/en0.github.com/content/LinkedList.md

 Title: Data Structures: The Linked List
-Date: 2017-08-29 19:58
+Date: 2017-08-30 19:58
 Tags: DataStructures,LinkedList,C
 Category: Programming
 Slug: data-structures-the-linked-list
 Author: Ian Laird
 Summary: Exploring the characteristics and uses of linked lists.

-# Linked List
+<div class="banner">Data Structures: Linked Lists</div>

 If someone where to ask you, "What is a linked list good for?"
 What would you say?
-If you are like many developers, your response might be, "not much".
-We would probably struggle to think of a situation in our career we needed to use one specifically.
+If you are like many developers, your response might be, "not much."
+We would probably struggle to think of a situation in our career when we needed to use one.

-However, a linked list is not only a useful data structure, it is also used all over the place.
-From _Deques_ to _Stacks_, it is used in situations where fast insertion and removal is required.
+However, a linked list is not only a useful data structure, it is so often used that we do not even notice it.
+From Deques to Stacks, it is used in situations where fast insertion and removal is required.

 Let's take a brief look at the basic structure of a linked list to understand how it works.

 # The Basics